 Alternative names: Step chart, Stepped line graph

 The step line chart only uses horizontal and vertical lines to connect the data points.
 It is convenient to use when you want to highlight the exact moment in time when the data changes and is, therefore, helpful when you must deal with data that changes in irregular intervals.
-See more examples of similar charts here.
+See more examples of similar charts on the inspiration page.

 Alternative name: Japanese candlestick chart

 A candlestick chart is a chart typically used in the financial industry.
 It helps visualize the price movements over a period of time.
 For this reason, it helps detect and predict market trends.
 This type of chart is almost exclusively associated with stock price information.
 If you’re interested in designing a candlestick chart and adding it to your financial report, it’s possible to create it with Datylon for Illustrator.
-You can read more here.
+You can read more about creating a candlestick chart in our article.

 A Gantt chart is a graph that typically shows activities or tasks performed against time: a project plan over time.
 Used in project management, it helps in tracking project progress, schedule, changes, etc. In other words, a Gantt chart shows what has been done and what still needs to be done.
 However, it’s worth noting that although this type of graph is most commonly used in project management, it is definitely not limited to it.
 The idea behind this chart is that it visualizes the start and end time in form of period blocks.
 Therefore, it can be also used to illustrate seasonal occurrences, such as the availability of different fruits and vegetables throughout the year, or the appearance of mosquitoes in different months of the year.